alisw/AliPhysics/MUON/READMErec.txt

 We can use the method Print("FULL") to printout all the parameters and options set in the class AliMUONRecoParam.

 RecoParams can be put into OCDB using the MakeMUONSingleRecoParam.C or MakeMUONRecoParamArray.C macros.
+The first stores only one (default) RecoParam.
+The latter allows to store either:
+ - LowFlux (default)
+ - Calibration

+for real data with bunch crossing or
+ - Cosmic (default)
+ - Calibration

+for cosmic runs.

 \section rec_s5 ESD content